-Walsall College is uniquely and proudly vocational.
+Walsall College is uniquely and proudly vocational, delivering technical, professional and community education.
 Our greatest passion is unleashing the potential of individuals, communities and businesses; our greatest legacy is the talent of our students: skilled, professional and enterprising.

 Implementation of strategic plan